Reference · Terminal

 MCP servers, hooks, custom commands

-Compatible with Claude Code's project conventions.
+Compatible with Claude Code's project conventions, on every provider.

 MCP servers